COSC-499-W2023/year-long-project-team-6/docs/weekly logs/Weekly logs - Zetian Zhao/Individual Logs - Zetian Zhao.md

 * Complete the function that user able to select the group id for their posted video.
 * Complete the GroupRouter test left from last week.
 * Revised the UI layout of the post page (Have some problem again)
+* Complete the selection list function in the post page and recorded page.
 * Complete the peer evaluation.

 ## Completed Tasks